AryanMoorthy/StudyBuddy/README.md

   - ❓ **Practice Quiz** — 5 questions with answers
   - 🃏 **Flashcards** — 5 Q&A cards for spaced repetition
 - Results rendered as **formatted Markdown** (bold, headings, lists, dividers)
+- **Interactive Flashcards**: Premium 3D-flipping cards for an immersive study experience
 - One-click copy to clipboard

 ---